Tasarinan/Ufoco/docs/development/backlog.md

   - ~~Use pouchdb +pouchdb find+leveldb~~

+- `Done` As a user I want to stay organized for my daily affairs

+  - ~~Use pouchdb +pouchdb find+leveldb~~

-- `Ongoing` As a user I want a agenda view for today, that I can see what I have to do today
+* `Ongoing` As a user I want a agenda view for today, that I can see what I have to do today

   - [ ] Agenda View group some items as a stage
     - [ ] one stage is fixed 1 or 2 pomodoro timer